An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: SEAN-EP Evaluation

 \subsection{Method}

-The Qualtrics survey was designed to gather feedback about robot navigation in two simulated indoor environments, as shown in Fig. \ref{fig:example-survey}.
-One environment was a warehouse that included 15 virtual humans, a Kuri robot, and the user's avatar.
-The other environment was a computer laboratory, which included one virtual human besides the robot and the user avatar.
+The Qualtrics survey was designed to gather feedback about robot navigation in two simulated indoor environments.
+One environment was a warehouse that included 15 virtual humans, a Kuri robot, and the user's avatar (Fig. \ref{fig:example-survey}).
+The other environment was a computer laboratory, which included one virtual human besides the robot and the user's avatar (Fig. \ref{fig:method-flow}).
 The goal of the user in the simulations was to first find the robot, then follow it for 30 seconds, and finally navigate to a destination identified by a visual landmark.

 \begin{description}[align=left,leftmargin=0em,labelsep=0.2em,font=\textbf,itemsep=0em,parsep=0.3em] \item[Experimental Protocol.]
 The survey began with a demographics section.
 Then, the participants were asked to behave politely in the simulator and were introduced to the task with a short simulation in the lab environment.
 This simulation served as a tutorial to explain the commands that the participants could use to move their avatar, identify Kuri, and practice navigation tasks.
 After the tutorial, the participants experienced 6 simulations in randomized order: 3 in the warehouse environment and 3 in the laboratory.
 For each simulation, there were specific start and goal locations for all agents.
 In particular, the navigation goals of the robot and the human avatar were opposite to each other, so that they would easily encounter one another at some point in the virtual world.
 After each interactive simulation, the participants were asked a few questions about their experience, including whether they were able to identify the robot and whether it moved in the environment.
 At the end of the survey, the participants were asked about their overall experience.